hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 ### Dict {}

-A dictionary is a collection which is unordered, changeable and indexed.
+A dictionary is a collection which is disordered, changeable and indexed.
 In Python dictionaries are written with curly brackets`{}`, and they have keys and values, like `d = {key1 : value1, key2 : value2 }`.

 Example 8: